 That’s all there is to it!
 You can now send some Electroneum to your new paper wallet for long term storage.

 Remember: This is a brief and simple way of creating a paper wallet.
 It is not very secure at all.
-Use the above pointers to increase the security.
-When set up properly, a paper wallet is the most secure way to store cryptocurrencies.
+Use the above pointers to increase security.
+When setting up properly, a paper wallet is the most secure way to store cryptocurrencies.

 However, it is easy to cut corners and there are some steps that are rather impractical.
 You must judge how important security is.
 If you’re putting your life savings in Electroneum, invest some time towards understanding paper wallets and malware fully before putting any serious amount of cryptocurrency in your paper wallet.